Language

 • The Pre-Evaluation (사전평가) is a placement test.
 Its only job is to assign you to the correct KIIP stage (0 through 5) before you start classes.

-• The evaluation fee is 38,000 KRW per attempt, effective from January 1, 2025.
-The fee applies to both PBT and CBT formats.
+• The evaluation fee is 38,000 KRW per attempt and applies to both PBT and CBT formats.
+Verify the current fee at kiiptest.org before registering.

 • If you score 85 or above, you may sit the Permanent Residency Comprehensive Evaluation directly without completing Stage 5 Basic coursework, valid for 2 years from your score date.
 A pass on this path satisfies the F-5 basic competency requirement but does not count as KIIP completion.
-Scores of 81 to 84 place you at Stage 5 but require completing the 70-hour Stage 5 Basic coursework before sitting Comprehensive Evaluation.
+A Stage 5 placement below 85 still requires completing the 70-hour Stage 5 Basic coursework before sitting Comprehensive Evaluation.

 If you have not read the KIIP overview, start there first: KIIP: The 2026 Guide to Korea's Social Integration Program.